 Stroll the historic streets and relax like royalty.

-After a day of taking in the plaza, the nearby restaurants, and adorable markets, crash in the fully-restored, 16th-century treasure that is Andean Wings.
-This quirky 4-star boutique hotel features local antiques and original artwork throughout.
-Choose the junior, master, or presidential suite for a lavish evening complete with a private jacuzzi tub.
-Luxury amenities include an award-winning restaurant and complimentary breakfast.
+After a day of taking in the plaza, the nearby restaurants, and adorable markets, crash in the fully-restored, 16th-century treasure that is Hotel Aranwa Cusco Boutique.
+This 4-star boutique hotel is in the heart of Cusco and features local antiques and a collection of records that can be enjoyed from a gramophone.
+Luxury amenities include an award-winning restaurant, Jacuzzi bathtubs, robes and slippers, and complimentary breakfast.

 Revered ruins and cozy casitas.

 The Sacred Valley is bejeweled with spectacular ruins and natural sites.
 The Maras salt pans, for example, feature expansive mountainside salt ponds that pre-date the Incas and are owned exclusively by the local community.
 The nearby Moray ruins are deep bowl-shaped terraces that are believed to have been a sophisticated agricultural laboratory for the Incas.
 You can check out these gems by foot or horseback.

 “If time allows, I would always put honeymooners in Hacienda Urubamba in the Sacred Valley, in the casitas.
 Each “casita” is stand alone, so they’re private.
 They have stunning views of the valley and mountains, with a small patio.
 Plus, the hotel has small excursions if the couple wants to keep busy—or they can simply sit back and enjoy the spa and the scenery.” – Peru Travel Expert Jackie Becker